vishalranka2003/Swasthim-OrganicSolutions/README.md

 ## Features

-- detailed iverview of what our platform Swasthim offers and serves.
+- Detailed overview of what our platform Swasthim offers and serves.
 - Browse through the various services offeresd by the platform.
 - Responsive design for optimal user experience on various devices.